dedelala/disco/README.md

 .
 ├── bin                # build and deploy scripts
 ├── cmd
-│   ├── color          # playground for poking at the color package, may or may not build │   ├── disco          # command line tool
+│   ├── color          # playground for the color package, may or may not build │   ├── disco          # command line tool
 │   ├── discod         # web server
-│   ├── hue            # playground for poking at the hue package, may or may not build │   └── lifx           # playground for poking at the lifx package, may or may not build ├── color              # color conversion utilities ├── disco.example.yml  # example configuration file ├── disco.go           # core text protocol
+│   ├── hue            # playground for the hue package, may or may not build │   └── lifx           # playground for the lifx package, may or may not build ├── color              # color conversion utilities ├── disco.example.yml  # example configuration file ├── disco.go           # core text protocol